Legend101Zz/redisAndDbCaching/README.md

 - Access the application at `localhost:3000` in your browser

 **Important:**
 The credentials for the Mongo Atlas DB in `dev.js` are read only.
-If you attempt to log in without first adding your own connection string (covered later in the course) you will see an error: `[0] MongoError: user is not allowed to do action [insert] on [advnode.users]`
+If you attempt to log in without first adding your own connection string you will see an error: `[0] MongoError: user is not allowed to do action [insert] on [advnode.users]`